Student Life Frequently Asked Questions

 What is the difference between Student Life and Student Union Society?

 Student Life is a department of UFV.
 The Student Union Society is a non-profit organization that operates in close cooperation with, but independent of the University.
 SUS is the sole official representative of the student body.
 They collect fees and disburse them back to students, in this case in the form of funding for clubs and associations.
 The Student Union Society is also responsible for distributing the U-Pass to UFV registered students.

 Work study positions

 All UFV Student Life work study positions are available through CareerLink.
 Work study positions will be posted on CareerLink from the first day of classes of each semester until the positions are filled.
 Learn more...

 Our work-study positions include Engagement Assistants, Co-Curricular Record Assistant, Orientation Assistant, Creative Visual Assistant, Standout Magazine Assistant, and Communications Assistant.
 These are excellent opportunitiesto get involved with Student Life, build student community on campus, and develop your leadership skills.

 How do I keep up with events happening on campus?

 Log in to myCampusLife and keep yourself in the loop!

 What amenities are available at the Chilliwack office?

-The Chilliwack office maintains a kitchen (including dishes, fridge, microwave, coffee maker, kettle), pool table, and a student lounge with tv, couches, tables and chairs.
+The Chilliwack office maintains a kitchen (including dishes, fridge, microwave, coffee maker, kettle) and a student lounge with tv, couches, tables and chairs.
 The lounge space is always available to all students and therefore it cannot be booked for specific groups.
 The student lounge is located on level zero, room number A0014 at Canada Education Park.